-Whether we like it or not, sooner or later, our future will be all about IoT and blockchain technology, and the smart society that is built on these technologies.
-Nothing can be done properly without an intimate understanding of the technologies.
+Whether we like it or not – sooner or later, our future will be all about IoT and blockchain technologies, and the smart society that is built on these technologies.
+It’s about time to realize that we won’t be able to do much without an intimate understanding of the technologies.

 In order to understand blockchain, it is critical to understand how the blockchain wallet works.
 However, the word ‘wallet’ seems to confuse people from understanding what blockchain wallet really is.
 Let’s first have a look at the simple misunderstandings of the blockchain wallet.